docker/docs/content/language/python/containerize.md

 Open a browser and view the application at [http://localhost:8000](http://localhost:8000).

-To see the OpenAPI docs you can go at [http://localhost:8000/docs](http://localhost:8000/docs)
+To see the OpenAPI docs you can go to [http://localhost:8000/docs](http://localhost:8000/docs).

 You should see a simple FastAPI application.